diamond-lang/diamond/README.md

 diamond emit [options] [program file]
     This command emits intermediary representations of
     the program.
-Serves for debugging the compiler.
+Is useful for debugging the compiler.

     The options are:
         --ast
-        --ast-with-type
+        --ast-with-types
         --ast-with-concrete-types
+        --llvm-ir
 ```

 ## Dependencies